ZaranTalaz/DorayaTheKhajiitBarbarian/README.md

 ## Tech

-- Do'raya uses the default follower system.
+- Uses the default follower system.
+- Is marked essential.
+- Can be married.
-- Do'raya will use your own body models and textures.
+- Uses your own body models and textures.

 ## Requirements